Regulatory and Other Legal Issues Impacting IPTV: What Does the Future Hold?

 IPTV service providers and traditional cable TV often find themselves in a difficult negotiation position with content providers.
 As you can imagine, content producers want the largest possible audience for their intellectual property and this is where IPTV is way ahead of traditional TV.
 It is difficult for satellite and cable TV to match the standards of high-quality transmission set by IPTV.

 Is IPTV Legal?

 IPTV has been able to attract viewers.
-But it has been a difficult task to impress every individual content provider to ensure that IPTV providers that the necessary legal rights to distribute the material and then manage these relationships in the future.
+However, it has been a difficult task to impress every individual content provider to ensure that IPTV providers has necessary legal rights to distribute the material.

-Simply put, legal issues associated with IPTV can be avoided if the service providers have a clearly defined deal with the original content producers.
-Remember that like traditional cable or satellite TV, there needs to be some regulation that decides how many customers can view the content, the cost service providers will pay and most importantly, where can customers watch IPTV.
-Presently IPTV is compatible with all kinds of display devices and can be viewed on TV, phone, computer, laptops and even projectors.
+Legal issues associated with IPTV can be avoided if service providers have a clearly defined deal with content producers.
+Like traditional cable or satellite TV, there needs to be some regulation.
+These regulations decide how many customers can view the content, the cost service providers will pay, and where can customers watch IPTV.
+Presently IPTV is compatible with all kinds of display devices including a TV, phone, computer, laptops, and even projectors.

-The bottom line is that IPTV service providers need to look at their regulatory framework and determine how they can facilitate the transmission of their TV service within the legal parameters.
-It is also important that the government agencies should also look at how IPTV and other mobile TV services should be regulated and this should not be limited to licensing requirements.
-The content broadcasted via IPTV needs to meet a certain set of regulatory obligations in the same manner as traditional broadcasters.
+The bottom line is that IPTV service providers need to look at their regulatory framework and determine how they can facilitate the transmission of their services within the legal parameters.
+Government agencies must also look at how IPTV and other services should be regulated.
+This should not be limited to licensing requirements.
+The content broadcasted needs to meet a certain set of regulatory obligations in the same manner as traditional broadcasters.